ACADEMIC POLICES AND PROCEDURES

 No letter is mailed and your name will not appear on any published “Dean’s List” if you filled out a “Withhold Directory Information” form.

 For a variety of reasons, a new student may decide not to declare a major and will be initially classified in an undeclared status.
 It is strongly recommended that students in undeclared status work closely with the college Career Services Office in order to explore career choices.
 A student may remain in undeclared status through the academic session in which the 24th credit hour is completed.
 The student must then declare a major.
 Students who remain in undeclared status after this point will have a “hold” placed on their future registrations.
-Students may complete the change of major form in the Student Records Office, Room 142 Kee Hall, or on the College website at http://www.ncstatecollege.edu/studentsvcs/ CHGMAJR.pdf and then mail it to the Student Records Office.
+The Change of Major form is available online and in the Student Records Office, Room 142 Kee Hall.
+Once completed, it should be returned to the Student Records Office.

 Request for enrollment certifications for insurance and other purposes are handled through the Student Records Office.
 Processing time for an enrollment certification is 24 to 48 hours.